Bigger Notepads, Pistachios and Hairy Soup – My First Week as an Intern

 As I entered the office I was greeted by office manager Linsay who was preparing for her last day of work before going on holiday.

 In any other profession it would be expected that this be a day of going through the motions as the clock ticks along towards home time at 5pm.
-However it was clear at Holyrood Partnership that this was not the case.
+However it was clear at Holyrood PR that this was not the case.
 Indeed she spent the day organising everything from cuttings to time-sheets to ensure the smooth operation of the agency in her absence.

 I was shown to my desk beside Vickie and Chris and instructed to read through a folder referred to as ‘the intern bible.’
 It was clear from this binder I would be expected to work independently – there would be no hand-holding during the process of my internship.